 When the Company determines that the carrying value of intangibles may not be recoverable based upon the existence of one or more of the above indicators of impairment and the carrying value of the asset cannot be recovered from projected undiscounted cash flows, the Company records an impairment charge.
 The Company measures any impairment based on a projected discounted cash flow method using a discount rate determined by management to be commensurate with the risk inherent in the current business model.
 Significant management judgment is required in determining whether an indicator of impairment exists and in projecting cash flows.
-The Company did not consider it necessary to record any impairment charges during the three and nine months ended September 30, 2019 and the year ended December 31, 2018, respectively.
+The Company recorded an impairment charge of \$0 and \$50,000, during the three months ended March 31, 2020 and for the year ended December 31, 2019, respectively.